About The Undergraduate Program

 Students majoring in English study language, literature, and culture across the full range of media.
 From books and manuscripts to theater, film, TV, and digital media, English majors go everywhere English goes or is likely to go.
 At the same time, our students cultivate their reading and writing skills with care and assiduity.

 Our faculty are among the most decorated in the university for their excellence in teaching.
 English Alumni pursue careers across the full range of professions, from law and medicine to consulting and teaching.
 For the past two decades our graduates have especially thrived in the worlds of advertising and social media.

-Majors can many different Concentrations, including the Standard Curriculum, the Creative Writing Emphasis, the Cinema Studies Emphasis, and the Historical Concentration, which offers students the most comprehensive grounding in literary and cultural history.
+Majors can many different Concentrations, including the Standard Curriculum, Creative Writing, Cinema Studies, and the Historical Concentration, which offers students the most comprehensive grounding in literary and cultural history.